lucasthormann/chat-app/README.md

 👌 Global state management with Zustand

-🐞 Error handling both on the server and on the client
+🐞 Error handling both on the server and on the client side

 ### Setup .env file